sparna-git/Sparnatural/README.md

 ## Specification of classes and properties

 Sparnatural is configured with a **SHACL specification**.
 Look at the [supported SHACL features in the documentation](http://docs.sparnatural.eu/SHACL-based-configuration.html).
+If you already have a SHACL spec, you can try passing it directly to Sparnatural and see the result ofr yourself - it should work :-).
+It is possible to pass multiple configuration files, so another config file can contain sparnatural annotations over an standard SHACL spec.

 ### SHACL-based config